 Furthermore the landslide susceptibility modelling is based primarily on the geology and the slopes, although other less important factors are also considered such as aspect.
 However, other important factors such as the depth to the groundwater, the presence of perched water table, vegetation and the depth to the rock were not able to be considered in this assessment and the assessment is based on typical conditions occurring in the study.
 Consequently if there is shallow bedrock in the area of landslip, the susceptibility assessment is likely to be conservative.
 Conversely, if there is a perched water table or shallow groundwater, the predicted landslip susceptibility zones may underestimate the landslip susceptibility.
 It is also recognised that vegetation and development will impact the landslip susceptibility in an area, but this was not included in the model due to the lack of field data to model the impacts.
-As such variation can be expected and there may be sites which are more susceptible to landslide than predicted.
+As such variation can be expected and there may be sites which are more susceptible to landslide than predicted while there also may be sites which are less susceptible to landslide than predicted.
 It is therefore essential that findings of this assessment be followed up with an appropriately detailed geotechnical investigation on a site by site basis in order to appropriately assess each site.